1.0 Introduction

 Figure 2: Create access key

-For more details, refer to the Access Keys.
+For more information, refer to Access Keys.

 3.4 Install the Connector